 Wall St rises ahead of key economic data this week; AMC soars

-The latest leg of a surge in so-called "meme stocks" stood out on Wall Street on Wednesday, with the main stock indexes rising slightly ahead of closely watched economic data this week.
+(Reuters) -Wall Street’s main indexes firmed ahead of closely watched economic data this week as investors grappled with concerns over inflation and the latest leg of a surge in so-called “meme stocks”.

-The technology sector (.SPLRCT) rose 0.8%, providing the biggest boost to the benchmark S&P 500, while communication services (.SPLRCS) and materials (.SPLRCM) eased.
+The technology sector rose 0.9%, providing the biggest boost to the benchmark S&P 500, while communication services and materials eased.

 A weekly unemployment report and May private payrolls data on Thursday will be followed by monthly jobs numbers on Friday.